List of Billboard number-one dance singles of 1993

-Billboard magazine compiled the top-performing dance singles in the United States on the Hot Dance Music Club Play chart and the Hot Dance Music Maxi-Singles Sales chart.
+Billboard magazine compiled the top-performing dance singles in the United States during 1993 on two Hot Dance Music charts: the Club Play and the Maxi-Singles Sales.
 Premiered in 1976, the Club Play chart ranked the most-played singles on dance club based on reports from a national sample of club DJs.
 The Maxi-Singles Sales chart was launched in 1985 to compile the best-selling dance singles based on retail sales across the United States.